RossAscends/STMP/README.md

 - Manually triggering an AI response without user Input (🤖)
 - Deleting the last message in the AI Chat (✂️)
+- Pressing the retry button (🔄) will remove the last chat message and prompt the AI character to give a new response.

 ### Changing usernames